-Heating and cooling innovations were the subject of Ulrike Rabmer-Koller’s talk, Head of the Rabmer Group.
-Rabmer Group is a 2nd generation family business located in Upper Austria, and in addition to construction, environmental technologies has been a specific focus of the company for over 30 years.
 Currently, almost 50% of the total energy consumed in Europe is used for the generation of heat for either domestic or industrial use.
-A key focus for Rabmer Group has been capturing energy from exhaust air and wastewater.
+A key area of expertise for the Rabmer Group – which presented heating and cooling innovations at the event – has been capturing energy from exhaust air and wastewater.

 24 hours a day and 365 days a year, the sewer regulates itself.